 The left arm, leg, and facial weakness continued and peaked two days after the vaccine.
 When she was seen at the stroke clinic one-week later, she had ongoing left sided weakness on examination.
 The patient also reported a new and ongoing intermittent word-finding difficulty and stammering (without dysarthria), which started a few days after the initial event and worsened when she was tired.
 A magnetic resonance imaging (MRI) brain scan at this clinic appointment, including diffusion weighted imaging (DWI), was normal.
 She was discharged from the clinic for follow-up in a general neurology clinic.

 Two months post-vaccination, she was reviewed in a general neurology clinic (by JC).
 She had ongoing left sided weakness, particularly in grip strength, although weakness had gradually (albeit variably) improved over the preceding few weeks.
 She also reported ongoing difficulties with her short-term memory (e.g., losing track of conversations or misremembering why she came into a room).
-The only abnormality on neurological examination was mild weakness in the left lower limb with a positive hip abductor and Hoover's signs.
+The only abnormality on neurological examination was mild weakness in the left lower limb with positive hip abductor and Hoover's signs.

 Functional neurological disorder (FND) was diagnosed on the basis of positive neurological signs including Hoover’s sign, hip abduction test, and symptom variability.
 These were explained and demonstrated to the patient.